a0s21en5/C-Sharp-Bootcamp/README.md

 > **Note:** C# is case-sensitive: "MyClass" and "myclass" has different meaning.

+# Keywords

+C# contains reserved words that have special meaning for the compiler.
+These reserved words are called "keywords".
+Keywords cannot be used as an identifier.

 # Data Types
 It is a strongly-typed language.
 It means we must declare the type of a variable that indicates the kind of values it is going to store, such as integer, float, decimal, text, etc.
 ```